mugglehub/eio-sample/README.md

 ## Introduction
 The EIO is an embedded controller by Advantech.

-Th eio-sample shows how to access an embedded controller for getting hardware monitor data or using function implemented by EC.
+The eio-sample shows how to access an embedded controller for getting hardware monitor data or using function implemented by EC.

 ## Application